mui/material-ui/docs/data/base/components/badge/badge.md

 ### Slot props

 :::info
-The following props are available on all Base components.
+The following props are available on all non-utility Base components.
 See [Usage](/getting-started/usage/) for full details.
 :::